This page contains affiliate links. Please read our disclosure for more info.

 1) Kurama and Kibune

 My favourite half-day trip from Kyoto is to the villages of Kibune and Kurama in the mountains north of the city.
-It’s especially beautiful in autumn.
+It’s a peaceful (and cooler) escape from the city.

 It’s a scenic train ride to get there, and then you can hike through the forest on the mountain trail that connects the two villages and visit several temples and shrines.

-Continue downhill to the village of Kurama.
-We enjoyed a tasty shojin ryori (Buddhist vegetarian) lunch at Yoshuji before taking the train back to Kyoto.
+After exploring Kurama-dera, we continue 25 minutes downhill to the village of Kurama, enjoy a tasty shojin ryori (Buddhist vegetarian) lunch at Yoshuji (one of our top vegetarian restaurants in Kyoto), before taking the train from Kurama back to Kyoto.

 How to Get There:

 Return on the same line from Kurama Station.
-You can’t use a Japan Rail Pass on this route but it’s not expensive.
+You can’t use a Japan Rail Pass on this route but it’s not expensive (we tapped in with our Suica card).

 You can reach Demachi-Yanagi Station from Kyoto Station by taking the JR Nara Line to Tofukuji Station (the nearby Tofukuji Temple is worth a visit) then transferring to the Keihan Main Line to Demachi-Yanagi Station.
 This takes about 20 minutes in total.

-If you’re staying in Gion, you can take the Keihan Main Line or walk along the river to Demachi-Yanagi.
+If you’re staying in Gion, you can take the Keihan Main Line, walk along the river to Demachi-Yanagi, or take bus 206 to Demachi-Yanagi.

-Suggested Tour: Private 1 Day Hiking Tour in the Mountains of Kyoto that includes hotel pick up/ drop off and admission fees.
+Suggested Tour: This Private 1 Day Hiking Tour in the Mountains of Kyoto includes hotel pick up/ drop off and admission fees.

 2) Nara